suncoast-devs/handbook/lessons/cs-object-relational-mapping/index.md

 by EF Core.
 The `DbContext` is what allows us to connect to our database and relate our models to tables.

-We then define a property `Movies` (plural) which we state is of type `DbSet<Movie>`.
-The `Movie` here is the model we wish to relate and `Movies` corresponds to the `Movies` table in our database. `DbSet` will act much like our `List` collection but has much more knowledge of how to read and write from the database.
+We then define a property `Movies` (plural) of type `DbSet<Movie>`.
+A `DbSet` will function similar to a `List` but have abilities to work with the data coming from the database.
+Specifically, we can use `LINQ` with a `DbSet` in the same ways we worked with `LINQ` and `List`.
+The `Movie` here is the model we wish to relate and `Movies` corresponds to the `Movies` table in our database.
+`DbSet` will act much like our `List` collection but has much more knowledge of how to read and write from the database.

 Finally, we **override** a method required by `EF Core` that tells us how to connect to the database.
 EF Core will call this method to setup the connection